Nasnl/Speak-content-with-amazon-polly/README.md

-# Amazon Polly Sample
+# Speak-content-with-amazon-polly
-This app allows you to easily convert any publicly available RSS content into audio Podcasts, so you can listen to your favorite blogs on mobile devices instead of reading them.
+This app allows you to convert any content, from a text file to a publicly available RSS content into audio files, so you can listen to them on your mobile device instead of reading them.

 # Requirements
-You will need an AWS account and an RSS feed.
+- AWS account
-Some technical experience is required to setup your own instance of the app, but you don't have to write any code.
-Once setup, it can be used by anyone using a standard Podcast player.
+- text file or RSS feed

 # How does it work?
 1. Amazon CloudWatch periodically triggers a function hosted using AWS Lambda.